 There are three directives establishing how a charter service request should be filed with ANAC.
 However, since these directives date back as far as 1993, some requirements are obsolete and need not be observed.
-In Brazil, the rules for the approval of flights are all old and for this reason ANAC has issued a new directive (Directive 440/2017), which will become fully effective in 2018.
+In Brazil, the rules for the approval of flights are all old and for this reason ANAC has issued a new directive (Directive 440/2017).

 Foreign carriers are generally exempted from taxes levied on income generated from air carriage services in Brazil, subject to reciprocity and signature of international treaties to avoid double taxation.

 Brazilian carriers are normally taxed under federal income tax regulations and state tax rules.